tbates/umx/README.md

 	* `umxSaturated(model)` *# Create a saturated model when raw data are being used. *
 		* `summary(model, SaturatedLikelihood = model_sat$SaturatedLikelihood, IndependenceLikelihood = model_sat$IndependenceLikelihood)`
 		* **nb**:* Saturated solutions are not computable for definition variables and some other models.

-3. Speed and efficiency helpers
-	* `umxTryHard(model)`
-		* Sometimes models will code Red, and just need to be re-run from their now closer-to-good starting values. `umxTryHard()` replaces mxRun, allowing a model to run as many as n times until it returns green.
-This function also allows turning off features that slow model evaluation, like the Hessian, and which are not-needed in all cases.
-Ideally, mxRun() might support this option itself.
-4. Data processing helpers
+4. Data and package helpers
 	* `umxHcor(data, use = "pairwise.complete.obs")` *# Compute appropriate pair-wise correlations for mixed data types.*
 	* `lower2full(lower.no.diag, diag=F, byrow=F)`  *# Create a full matrix from a lower matrix of data*
-5. Utilities to update models
 	* `umxUpdateOpenMx(bleedingEdge = FALSE, loadNew = TRUE)` *# Update the OpenMx package*
-	* `umxGetLabels(model, regex = "as_r_2c_[0-9]", free = T)` *# A powerful assistant to get labels from a model.
-Can use regular expressions.*
-	* `umxReRun(lastFit, dropList=NA, regex=NA, free=F, value=0, freeToStart=NA, newName=NA, verbose=F, intervals=F)`

-Feel free to use, and improve!
-Log suggestions here using the Github comments, wiki, or git.
+Feel free to use, and improve: Log suggestions here using the Github comments, wiki, or git.

 ### Contributors
 * [Tim Bates](tim.bates@ed.ac.uk)